kritanjalijain/ML_from_Scratch/Day11_Projects/regularization_logistic_regression_microchip_prediction/README.md

 Now you will implement code to compute the cost function and gradient for regularized logistic regression. `costFunctionReg.m` returns the cost and gradient which are then called in `microchip_prediction.m` to compute them.

 #### Learning parameters using `fminunc`
-After computing the cost and gradient for regularized logistic regression, `fminunc` is used to learn the optimal parameters theta.
+After computing the cost and gradient for regularized logistic regression, `fminunc` is used to learn the optimal parameters (&theta;).

 ### Plotting the decision boundary
 To visualize the model learned by this classifier, the function `plotDecisionBoundary.m` is used which plots the (non-linear) decision boundary that separates the positive and negative examples.
 In `plotDecisionBoundary.m`, the non-linear decision boundary is plotted by computing the classifier's predictions on an evenly spaced grid and then and a contour plot of where the predictions change from y = 0 to y = 1 is drawn.